 Adapted by David Williamson from his own hit stage play, directed by acclaimed filmmaker Bruce Beresford, and starring the A-list of 1970s Australian talent (including Graham Kennedy, John Hargreaves, Graeme Blundell and Ray Barrett), Don’s Party is a crowd-pleasing Aussie favourite.

-It’s federal election night on 25 October 1969 and Don and Kath Henderson (John Hargreaves and Jeanie Drynan) are hosting a party to celebrate what they expect will be a Labor victory for Gough Whitlam over John Gorton after 20 years of conservative government.
+It’s federal election night on 25 October 1969, and Don and Kath Henderson (John Hargreaves and Jeanie Drynan) are hosting a party at their home in the (fictitious) suburb of Lower Plenty to celebrate what they expect will be a Labor victory for Gough Whitlam over John Gorton after 20 years of conservative government.

-Most of their friends vote Labor but as the television results dash their hopes, the men devote their energies to drinking and debauchery with the younger women, while their wives and girlfriends scowl.
+Most of their friends vote for Labor, but as the television results dash their hopes, the men devote their energies to drinking and debauchery with the younger women while their wives and girlfriends scowl.

 There are punch-ups, match-ups, feel-ups and knock-backs as disappointment takes over from hope.

-Don’s Party was filmed at a real house at 7 Windam Place in Westleigh (in Sydney’s northern suburbs).
+Don’s Party was filmed at a real house at 7 Windam Place in Westleigh in the Upper North Shore of Sydney.